Electro707/ectf-2023-unhaven/PROTOCOL.md

-# ECTF 2023 UNewHaven Protocol
+# eCTF 2023 UNewHaven Protocol
-This document gives an overview of the protcol used in this ECTF 2023 competition.
+This document gives an overview of the protocol used in this eCTF 2023 competition.

 ## Frame
 Each message will be packed in a frame.
 Each frame will have the following format (exceptions are noted):